SOUTH FLORIDA ECOSYSTEM RESTORATION (SFER)

 Kissimmee River: The Kissimmee Basin includes 3,000 square miles stretching from Orlando to Lake Okeechobee in central Florida.
-The project involves the ecosystem restoration of the historic floodplain to re-establish wetland conditions by implementing the following: modifications to the operation of the upper chain of lakes; modification of various structures; enlargement of canals 36 and 37; backfilling 22 miles of C-38; excavation of about nine miles of new river channel; removal of two water control structures and locks, flood-proofing of developments around the lakes; and land acquisition of over 100,000 acres.
-The State of Florida has completed most land acquisition and much of the flood-proofing work.
-The Corps has completed the modification of several structures necessary to support backfilling the C-38 Canal.
+The project involves restoring the historic floodplain’s ecosystem to re-establish wetland conditions by modifying the operation of the upper chain of lakes; modifying various structures; enlarging canals 36 and 37; backfilling 22 miles of C-38; excavating about nine miles of new river channel; removing two water control structures and locks, flood-proofing developments around the lakes; and acquiring more than 100,000 acres of land.
+The State of Florida has completed most of the land acquisition and much of the flood-proofing work.
+The Corps completed the modification of several structures necessary to support backfilling the C-38 Canal.
 Backfill of Reach 1, the first seven miles of the C-38 Canal, was completed in 2001.
 Backfill of Reach 4 of C-38 was completed in two phases, with Reach 4A completed in 2007 and Reach 4B completed in 2010.
-Currently 13 of 22 miles of canal have been backfilled, 18 of 43 miles of historic river channel have been restored, and 6,500 acres of floodplain wetlands have been restored.
+Currently, all 22 miles of canal have been backfilled, 44 miles of historic river channel have been restored, and more than 18,000 acres of floodplain habitat have been partially restored.

 Modified Water Deliveries to Everglades National Park: The purpose of this project is to make modifications to the existing C&SF project to improve the natural water flows to Shark River Slough, the lifeline of the ENP.
 The project will enable restoration of more natural hydrologic conditions using three dimensions: timing, location, and volume of water.
 The project consists of four major components: 1) 8.5 SMA Flood Mitigation Plan; 2) Conveyance and Seepage Control Features; 3) Tamiami Trail Modifications; and 4) Project Implementation Support.